sbomtools/apt2sbom/README.md

 # Welcome to apt2sbom

-This package contains a library and a CLI tool to convert a Ubuntu software package inventory to an SPDX file.
+This package contains a library and a CLI tool to convert a Ubuntu software package inventory to a software bill of materials.
 You are in the wrong place if you are not running Ubuntu.

 The package is under active development.
 Don't be surprised if something doesn't work quite right.  please see CONTRIBUTING.md for